notgiven688/jitterphysics2/docs/docs/02_documentation/05-dynamictree.md

 ## Potential pairs

-The tree implementation in Jitter needs to be updated using `tree.Update(bool multiThread)`.
+The tree implementation in Jitter needs to be updated using `tree.Update(bool multiThread, float dt)`.
 This is done automatically for the dynamic tree owned by the world class (`world.DynamicTree`).
 This update process generates information about pairs of proxies which either start overlapping, or start to separate.
 This 'events' are used to update the `tree.PotentialPairs` hash set, which holds all overlapping pairs.